lewismj/tiki_scala/README.md

 Graph algorithms work well on simple data structures such as `DisjointSet` and `AdjacencyList`.
 The library aims to implement the core abstractions and algorithms in a simple, clear and functional way.

+### Representing Graphs

+A graph is very simply:

+- Vertices (or nodes).
+- Edges connecting pairs of vertices.

+To compute things about graphs, we need to represent them.
+There are different ways to do this.

+_Different operations are faster in different representations._

+Therefore a graph can be _represented_ according to the operations to be performed on it.

 ### Documentation

 Tiki information and documentation is available on the [website](https://lewismj.github.io/tiki/).